crashdemons/PlayerHeads/README.md

 This branch attempts to maintain the original code function in 1.13+.

-See the `textured-mobheads` branch for one that attempts to improve upon it with more reliable head skinning support.
+See the `master` branch for one that attempts to improve upon it with more reliable head skinning support.